wp-plugins/contact-form-7/readme.txt

 * The jQuery Form Plugin (jquery.form.js) has been updated to 3.51.0.
 * Translations for Persian and Slovak have been updated.
 * WordPress 3.8 or higher is required.

-= 3.8.1 =

-* Fix: misuse of functions that Akismet 3.0 has marked deprecated.
-* Fix: some URL outputs used esc_url_raw in places where esc_url should be used.
-* Translation for Finnish and Thai have been updated.

-= 3.8 =

-* Introduced data option for select, checkbox and radio form-tags.
-With Listo plugin, you can make a menu with hundreds of options.
-* Accessibility improvement: add an invisible response message block before &lt;form&gt;.
-* Added relative date notation support in min and max options of date form-tags.
-* Added html_name attribute support in [contact-form-7] shortcodes.
-* WordPress 3.7 or higher is required.
-* Translation for Ukrainian has been updated.